swo/stats-book/docs/random_variables.md

   \int x f_X(x) \,dx & \text{ for continuous random variables}
 \end{dcases}$$ Thus, just like "maximum", "expected value" is a function that maps random variables to numbers: $$\mathbb{E} : \text{random variables} \to \mathbb{R}$$ I use square brackets with $\mathbb{E}$ to emphasize that this is a function that maps from something other than numbers.

 The name "expected value" is misleading.
 We previously noted that, for continuous random variables, the probability of getting any particular number is essentially zero, so there's no particular number you should "expect".
 For discrete random variables, where there is finite probability of getting each particular number, the expected value actually need not be any of the values that $X$ maps to.
-In our coin flip example, the random variable $X$ measuring the number of heads flipped has expectation value: $$\expect{X} = 0 \times \mathbb{P}{T} + 1 \times \mathbb{P}{H} = \tfrac{1}{2}.$$ You certainly don't ever expect to flip $0.5$ heads!
+In our coin flip example, the random variable $X$ measuring the number of heads flipped has expectation value: $$\expect{X} = 0 \times \mathbb{P}[T] + 1 \times \mathbb{P}[H] = \tfrac{1}{2}.$$ You certainly don't ever expect to flip $0.5$ heads!

 A better way to think of the expected value is as a measure of _central position_.
 There are of course multiple ways to quantify central position beyond the expected value, which is analogous to the mean or average.
 You can certainly map random variables to their medians and modes, but those mappings are substantially more complex and not as useful for our purposes.